-Cosmic consciousness is a spiritual experience of very progressed Yogis and arhats with higher samadhis.
+Cosmic consciousness is a spiritual experience of very progressed Yogis and Arhats with selfrealisation of higher samadhis.

 We are all part of the One Spirit.
 When you experience the true meaning of religion, which is to know God, you will realize that He is your Self, and that He exists equally and impartially in all beings.(Paramahansa Yogananda)